How to Deliver AGMs successfully

-Privacy, security, accessibility and a comfortable environment are some of the key attributes a venue should have if they want to successfully host Annual General Meetings (AGMs).
+Privacy, security, accessibility and a comfortable environment are some of the key attributes for a successful Annual General Meeting (AGM).

-According to Glaziers Hall, AGMs are most likely to take place in the first two weeks of June with larger companies giving a lead time of at least six months, while smaller ones allow three to six months for planning.
+AGMs are most likely to take place in the first two weeks of June, with larger companies giving a lead time of at least six months.
+Smaller ones allow three to six months for planning.

 Research also shows that Tuesdays and Wednesdays are the most popular days of the week for AGMs to take place.